KwatMDPhD/Note/write.md

+##

+End a clause with a period or structure.

+##

-Capitalize only the first letter unless using a proper noun like RNAlater.
+In a clause, uppercase only the first character.

-Lowercase magnitudes, uppercase units, and add no space: 8nG/uL.
+Lowercase magnitudes, uppercase units, and have no spaces: 8nG/uL.

+Respect proper-noun cases.

+##

+Date "Year Month Day Hour Minute Second": 2025 09 29 16 36 12.